kindkaktus/ulxmlrpcpp/README.md

 Ulxmlrpcpp is a lightweight C++ XML-RPC library

 The library is initially cloned from http://ulxmlrpcpp.sourceforge.net/ for the purpose of adding IPv6 support and adding support for Ellipic-Curve keys for SSL connections.
-Besides that some code clenup has been made.
+Besides that some code cleanup has been made.

 Quick start